 A half assistantship requires that the GTA spend, on average, 10 hours per week during a semester; and a full GTA requires 20 hours per week.
 GTA support does not extend into the summer.
-GTA support packages are set by the Volgenau School of Engineering and depend on whether the student is a Ph.D. student or an M.S./M.Eng. student.
+GTA support packages are set by the Volgenau School of Engineering and depend on whether the student is a Ph.D. student or an M.S. student.

 Graduate Research Assistantships (GRA’s) are also available, and are awarded competitively.
 GRA’s conduct research funded by grants and contracts directed by individual faculty members, and are therefore linked to a particular faculty member, and to a specific research effort.
 Typically the research is also the basis of the student’s thesis (M.S.) or dissertation (Ph.D.), and the student is required to register for CEIE799 credit in the case of M.S. students; or CEIE998 or CEIE999 in the case of Ph.D. students.
-M.Eng. students are usually ineligible for GRA positions because their degree does not include a thesis option.

 Students interested in GRA support should indicate this on their graduate application, and, in addition, should contact faculty who work in the student’s area of civil engineering interest well in advance of the start of the research.
 Full time GRA positions are usually reserved for full time graduate students.
 Foreign students are eligible for GRA positions.